korporationcl/korporation.cl.github.io/books/design_of_the_unix_operating_system/chapter_01/README.md

 ## 1.3.2 Processing Environment

 A program is an executable file, and a process is an instance of the program in execution.
-Many processes can be executed at the same time (multi-programming/multi-tasking), with no logical limit to their number and many instances of the program  (such as copy) can exist simultaneously in the system.
+Many processes can be executed at the same time (`multi-tasking`), with no logical limit to their number and many instances of the program  (such as copy) can exist simultaneously in the system.

 system calls allow process to create, terminate, synchronize stages of execution (?), control reactions of events, etc.